Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

 \subsection{Datasets}

-Following related studies, we perform benchmarking on the Human 3.6M~\cite{ionescu_pami14} and the MPI-INF-3DHP~\cite{dushyant_3dv17} datasets.
-We additionally evaluate FMPose on the 3DPW dataset \cite{marcard_eccv18}, which contains challenging in-the-wild images of human poses to verify the robustness of the proposed method.

-For a fair comparison to related works~\cite{wehrbein_iccv21, holmquist_iccv23} on Human3.6M, we consider two experimental setups: 1) the common evaluation on every $64^{\textup{th}}$ frame of the testing set, and 2) evaluation on the highly ambiguous poses collected by~\citet{wehrbein_iccv21}.
-A human pose is defined as highly ambiguous if at least one fitted Gaussian has a width greater than 5 pixels, which is often caused by occluded joints or extremely complex poses.

-On MPI-INF-3DHP, we follow DiffPose~\cite{holmquist_iccv23} by directly applying the model trained on Human3.6M to the test set without any extra training or fine-tuning.
+Following related studies, we perform benchmarking on the Human 3.6M~\citep{ionescu_pami14} and the MPI-INF-3DHP~\citep{dushyant_3dv17} datasets.
+We additionally evaluate FMPose on the 3DPW dataset~\citep{marcard_eccv18}, which contains challenging in-the-wild images of human poses to verify the robustness of the proposed method.
+For a fair comparison to related works~\citep{wehrbein_iccv21, holmquist_iccv23} on Human3.6M, we consider two experimental setups: 1) the common evaluation on every $64^{\textup{th}}$ frame of the testing set, and 2) evaluation on the highly ambiguous poses collected by~\citep{wehrbein_iccv21}.
+A human pose is defined as highly ambiguous if at least one fitted Gaussian has a width greater than 5 pixels, which is caused by occluded joints or complex poses.
+On MPI-INF-3DHP, we follow DiffPose~\citep{holmquist_iccv23} by directly applying the model trained on Human3.6M to the test set without any extra training or fine-tuning.
 Lastly, on 3DPW, we use the training and testing protocol from~\cite{marcard_eccv18}.